freedomofpress/securedrop-docs/docs/admin/installation/email_alerts.rst

 Email address and public key
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You must specify the email and GPG public key that you'll be using to receive alerts and decrypt the alert emails.
-You can use a pre-existing email and GPG key or create a new one specifically for receiving these alerts.
+You must specify the email and PGP public key that you'll be using to receive alerts and decrypt the alert emails.
+You can use a pre-existing email and PGP key or create a new one specifically for receiving these alerts.

 This could be your work email, or an alias for a group of IT admins at your organization.
 It helps for your mail client to have the ability to filter the numerous messages from OSSEC into a separate folder.